pebreo/pebreo.github.io/begin/BeginningAntifragility.md

 It wasn't a magic bullet.
 Therapy sessions were still crucial, a space to untangle the knots of anxiety and self-doubt.
 But the park became her sanctuary, a place where the chatter in her mind quieted and a new kind of strength emerged.
 It wasn't about sculpted muscles or chasing some societal ideal of fitness.
 It was about rediscovering joy, a reminder that mental and physical health weren't separate entities, but rather two sides of the same well-being coin.
 And that, Maria realized with a grin as she chased another unsuspecting pigeon, was a truth worth celebrating.

+## TLDR
+Mental health is as important as physical health

 ## Why this works
 - The body naturally overcompensates (via  hormesis) to repair / build-up itself.